The 8 most comfortable men's walking shoes for travel

 These durable men's shoes are some of the best walking shoes for wide feet, offering a convenient and stylish hybrid between sneakers and loafers.
 They're light to pack and can be dressed up or down, depending on the occasion.
 Additionally, they slide on easily (aided by a handy heel pull-tab), and they don't hog up much space in your bag.
 Plus, the neutral color options go with everything, which is an asset when you're traveling.
 Best of all: They come regular sizes (which reviewers say are fairly wide to begin with) and extra-wide sizes, as well.

-Fans say: "I put these on and found instant fit and comfort!!
+One reviewer says: "I put these on and found instant fit and comfort!!
 I've purchased other Sketchers products and I've been very satisfied with every purchase.
 I have a very wide foot and it's difficult to find shoes that fit.
 These relaxed fit shoes are perfect."

 - Available sizes: 6.5 - 11.5 (regular and extra-wide)